 Sabora is a sophisticated nine-suite tented camp that blends the romance of safari under canvas with Africa's creative energy and contemporary cultural identity.
 Understated luxury abounds, while the camp's muted tones and earthy textures create a seamless integration with the surrounding Serengeti grasslands.
 Sabora is a place of peace and restoration, and each suite features a private deck and sala with shaded daybed, as well as a large soaking tub, all overlooking the endless plains of the Serengeti.
 Common areas include a fitness center, swimming pool, and various private spaces for farm-to-table meals and relaxation.

 Serengeti House is designed as an exclusive private retreat, located at the base of Sasakwa Hill with intimate views of the open plain stretching in front of camp.
 Up to eight guests are accommodated in two suites in the main house and two garden suites situated on either side, all with outdoor showers and terraces.
 The House is decorated in an eclectic style that fuses European country elements with the artistic essence of Africa, and is designed for al fresco living.
-A rim-flow lap pool, private tennis court, mountain biking and archery are among the activities offered at this contemporary African home, along with a dedicated host, staff, private chef, vehicle and guide to cater to every whim.
+A rim-flow lap pool, private tennis court, and archery are among the activities offered at this contemporary African home, along with a dedicated host, staff, private chef, vehicle and guide to cater to every whim.

 Situated on the banks of the Grumeti River, Singita’s Faru Faru Lodge lends a contemporary signature style to safari.
 Inspired by the its riverine setting, a botanical theme, and the creative use of stone and canvas, Faru Faru achieves “barefoot elegance” in a laid-back, luxurious setting.
 Guests are accommodated in nine air-conditioned suites, with a bath and outdoor shower.
 Each suite boasts a reading area, large sliding glass windows, personalized bar, and a deck with spotting scope.
 The multi-level main lodge is comprised of a dining room, bar, library, and outdoor fireplace, all overlooking the floodplains of the Grumeti River.
 Elevated decks with views to a waterhole are positioned alongside the organically-formed, heated swimming pool – accented by a unique “safari beach.”